freemansoft/ephemeral-disk-encryption-azure/README.md

 # Luks encrypting the local disk
+The actual LUKS encryption is done by scritps installed onto the virtual machine.
-The scripts in `vm-files` are installed on the Virtual Machine and setup and enable LUKS encryption across all NVMe drives.
+The scripts in `vm-files` are installed on the Virtual Machine.
+They setup and enable LUKS encryption across all NVMe drives.
 * `lunks-key.sh` is the only real Azure dependency.
 It is responsible for retrieving the LUKS encryption key from the KeyVault.

 ## Enabling encryption on a provisioned VM
 1. SSH into the vm per the output of `3.create-vm.sh`
     * `ssh azureuser@<ip>`
 1. `cd vm-tools`